Azure/static-web-apps-cli/readme.md

 <p align="center">
-    <h2 align="center">Azure Static Web Apps CLI</h2>
+    <h2 align="center">Static Web Apps CLI</h2>
 </p>
 <p align="center">
     <img align="center" src="docs/swa-emu-icon.png" width="300">
 </p>

-Introducing Static Web Apps CLI, the Azure Static Web Apps CLI that serves as a local development tool for [Azure Static Web Apps](https://bit.ly/2ZNcakP).
+The Static Web Apps CLI, also known as SWA CLI, serves as a local development tool for [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps).
 It can:

-- Auto-build the local static app and API
+- Build the local static app and API backend
-- Emulate Authentication
+- Emulate Authentication and Authorization
-- Serve API requests
+- Serve API requests, or use the Azure Function dev server
-- Serve static static app assets
+- Serve static static app assets, or use your app dev server

 ## High-level architecture

 ![swa cli architecture](./docs/swa-emu-architecture.png)

-The Static Web Apps CLI is built on top of the following components:
+The SWA CLI is built on top of the following components:

-- The Reverse Proxy: this is the heart of the Static Web Apps CLI, it's the piece that forwards all HTTP requests to the appropriate components:
+- The Reverse Proxy: this is the heart of the SWA CLI, it's the piece that forwards all HTTP requests to the appropriate components:
   - `/.auth/**` requests are forwarded to the Auth emulator server.
   - `/api/**` requests are forwarded to the localhost API function (if available).
   - `/**` all other requests are forwarded to the static assets server (serving the front-end app).